Register a death

 Tell Us Once service

-At your appointment we will give you a unique reference number which you can use to notify the relevant organisations in one go online or by telephone.
+At your appointment we will either give you a unique reference number which you can use to notify different departments, or we will do the whole of the process for you.

 You'll need the following details of the person who died: